 A BEGINNER’S GUIDE TO QUILT MARKET

-Since 1979, International Quilt Market has been the trade show for the quilting and textile industries.
+First, welcome to International Quilt Market!
+Since 1979, the show has been the trade show for the quilting and textile industries.

 Here are some FAQs we’ve gathered that might help you make the most of your First Market Experience!

 Because at Market, there is a LOT of ground to cover.
 We always recommend that you wear comfortable shoes.
 We like to say that, indeed, “fashion stops at the knees!”